PCRedHot/Accounting-System/README.md

 ### Account

-The Accounting System provides the basic function **Account**.
+The Accounting System provides the basic functions **Account**, which make it possible to easily manage personal accounts.

-You can simply create varied type account, modified the existing accounts, list all of them and output to file.
+You can simply create varied type account, modified existing accounts, list all of them and output to file on your demand.

+These are also the base of **Transaction** functions, we will covered in next section.

 The Account Menu is shown below